-4.2.
-Air Quality Setting and Potential Pollutant Sources
+4.2 Air Quality Setting and Potential Pollutant Sources

 The project is in the Lake County Air Basin.
 The Lake County Air Quality Management District (LCAQMD) regulates air quality in Lake County.
 The U.S. Environmental Protection Agency (EPA) sets acceptable levels for seven air pollutants, and then determines - with the help of states and local air districts - where those standards are or are not met.
 Lake County currently meets the EPA's health standards for five of those pollutants: carbon monoxide; nitrogen dioxide; sulfur dioxide; lead; and coarse particulates.
-For the other two - ground-level ozone and fine particulate pollution - Lake County is considered to be a part of a regional non-attainment area.
+For the other two - ground-level ozone and fine particulate pollution - Lake County is considered part of a regional non-attainment area.
 There are no sensitive receptors nearby.
-The nearest neighboring residences, also cannabis cultivators, are a minimum of 250 feet away from the cultivation compounds.
+The nearest neighbors are a minimum of 300 feet away from the cultivation compounds.
 Public facilities such as churches and schools are more than 1 mile away.

 Short-term grading or construction emissions could include fugitive dust and other particulate matter, as well as exhaust emissions generated by earthmoving activities from operation of tractors, tillers, etc., during site preparation.
 Construction emissions are caused by onsite or offsite activities.
 Onsite emissions principally consist of exhaust emissions (NOX, CO, ROG, PM10, and PM2.5) from heavy-duty construction equipment, motor vehicle operation, and fugitive dust from disturbed soil.
 Offsite emissions are caused by motor vehicle exhaust from delivery vehicles as well as worker commuter traffic, but they also include road dust (PM10).
-However, no grading and no major construction-related activities are needed for implementation of the proposed cultivation operations.
 Only a few persons working for a few days will be needed for site preparation, and such low numbers of man-hours would not generate significant vehicle emissions.